gavalierm/pab-propresenter-arena-bridge/README.md

 -- if you have 2 text object in one slide and you want to have two different looks for each text object, you can add one clip with tag #pab-1 and second with #pab-2

 # Disclaimer
 If you want you can use this library freely but i do not plan to maintain.
 It is dirty working solution for our small needs.
-If you want to collaborate or maintain this, you are wellcome.
+If you want to collaborate or maintain this, you are welcome.